 SEO expert voices from the industry on the Hummingbird Update

-Q&A. Hummingbird biggest revamp?
+Q&A. Hummingbird, the biggest revamp?
 Indeed, “It’s not easy to build a new algorithm that’s so good”

 Indexing and ranking go hand in hand.
 Fundamentally, both these systems impacted our ranking quite a bit.